 So why does this happen?

-basically, Bet365 and other bookmakers, have to try balance the book and have different margins on different markets.
+Basically, Bet365 and other bookmakers, have to try to balance the book and have different margins on different markets.
 Bookmakers like to have the odds to attract money on each side so they win no matter what.
 They adjust the odds depending on the weight of money placed.
 This usually isn't possible and really the bookies are just professional gamblers betting against the mug punter with a superior margin.

 The other thing is about the margin or over round that a bookie has.
 This is where the bookie makes his money.
 If you add up all the possible outcomes and odds, it comes to over 100%, so the bookmaker has a margin.
 With certain markets, such as draw no bet, they just book to a higher margin.
 So in this case, the draw no bet market is booked to about 106.4% whereas the 1X2 is booked to 102.68% and the Asian Handicap to 101.75%.